KannonZenetism/zenetism-field-physics/structural-neuroscience/snx/orientation-algorithmic-entrainment-and-suppression.md

 They preserve the continuity of the social self.

-For this reason, truth is often not rejected because it is false.
+For this reason, veracity is often not rejected because it is spurious.

 It is rejected because it is disruptive.